 The school counseling department offers two events related to financial aid and financial planning.
 The first of the two events, Post-Secondary Planning Night, offers the opportunity to meet financial aid representatives as well as two-year college, four-year college, and military representatives for presentations and question/answer sessions.
 This presentation is offered at the end of October each year and is geared toward sophomore and junior students and their parents/guardians.
-The second of the two events, Financial Aid Night, gives students and parents/guardians the opportunity to hear a presentation offered by the financial aid staff from UW- Madison.
+The second of the two events, MHS Financial Strategies Night gives students and parents/guardians the opportunity to hear a presentation offered by the financial aid staff from UW- Madison.
 This presentation is offered in January of each year and is geared toward junior/senior students and their parents/guardians.
 For links to the powerpoint presentations from these events, please visit the Programs and Activities tab under Post High School Planning.

 In addition to the above events, below are a number of additional resources for your use:

 - FAFSA (Free Application for Federal Student Aid): Completing the FAFSA is the first step in the college financial aid process.
 This is a required form for any student seeking federal aid including grants, loans, scholarships and work-study opportunities.
 Complete the FAFSA online at this site.